linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 In July of 1982, following the collapse of Penn Square, Continental sent a staff of experienced energy lenders to Oklahoma City to review Penn Square's records and assess the dimensions of the problem.
 Each of the loans Continental purchased from Penn Square were reviewed during the first two weeks of July.
 After analyzing the probable risk associated with each credit, senior Continental officers recommended an addition to loan loss reserves of $220 million.
 This Office, as well as the bank's accounting firm of Ernst & Whinney, reviewed this figure and concluded that it was supported by the information available at that time.
 This figure was then published on July 21 along with a full statement of Continental's second-quarter results.

 Continental auditors, supported by accountants from Ernst & Whinney, remained in Oklahoma City reconciling Continental's records with Penn Square data, assisting in the Penn Square portfolio assessment program, and preparing the loan workouts.
 OCC examiners also reviewed in late August and early September each loan purchased from Penn Square and discussed their findings with senior Continental management before release of third quarter earnings.
 That review resulted in an additional  \$81 million being added to the bank's provision for loan losses in the third quarter, as reported in Continental Illinois Corporation's October 14 press release.
-The holding company also indicated that its nonperforming assets had reached\$ 2 billion as of September 30, 1982, up \$700 million from the previous quarter.
+The holding company also indicated that its nonperforming assets had reached \$2 billion as of September 30, 1982, up \$700 million from the previous quarter.

 Simultaneously with the credit review, Continental undertook an extensive review of the people involved in the Penn Square relationship and the lending policies, procedures, and practices which might have contributed to the crisis.
-In its first phase, an independent

-review committee appointed by Continental's Board of Directors recommended a series of major staff changes beginning with the July 14 suspension of John R. Lytle.
+In its first phase, an independent review committee appointed by Continental's Board of Directors recommended a series of major staff changes beginning with the July 14 suspension of John R. Lytle.
 Mr. Lytle was permanently released from the bank on August 30.
 Resignations and early retirements, including those of Executive Vice President Bergman and his superior, Executive Vice President George Baker, soon followed.
 In addition, various other bank personnel were reassigned.

 In its second phase, the internal review committee assessed bank policy and recommended:

 codification of bank lending policies and procedures;
 enhancement of secured lending and related support systems;
 - improvement in cooperation between loan operations and the line;
 - revision of loan operations activity to improve its reliability and productivity; and
 - formulation of a Credit Risk Evaluation Division, as had been recommended by the OCC, to strengthen the bank's credit rating system and enhance credit risk identification, evaluation, reporting, and monitoring.

 Following the Penn Square collapse, the domestic money market's confidence in Continental was seriously weakened.
 The bank's access to the Fed Funds and domestic CD markets quickly dried up.
 As illustrated below, Continental lost  $40\%$  of its purchased domestic funding in 1982.